Yandex Cloud

 • Kubernetes version for the Kubernetes cluster and node groups.

-• At least 6 GB of RAM for your node group.
-The value must be a multiple of the number of vCPUs.
+• RAM for your node group, which must be at least 6 GB and a multiple of the vCPU count.

 • Kubernetes cluster CIDR.